Chucho Castillo: Lineal, WBC & WBA Bantamweight Championship

-Castillo made his first world title attempt against Australia's Lionel Rose, the first Aborigine ever to win a world title.
+Castillo made his first world title attempt against Australia's Lionel Rose, the first Aboriginal Australian ever to win a world title.
 The fight was held on 6 December 1968 at the Forum in Inglewood, where Rose won a very unpopular fifteen-round decision in front of a decidedly pro-Castillo crowd, causing a riot.
 Castillo had eight bouts in 1969, going 5-1-2 during that period.
 He beat future world champion Rafael Herrera to defend his Mexican title, had a ten-round draw in Tokyo with Ushiwakamaru Harada, drew with Medel, and split two decisions with Raul Cruz.

 Castillo vs. Olivares

 In 1970, Castillo was given a second world title chance when he and Olivares clashed to begin their three fight rivalry, with all three fights taking place at the Forum in Inglewood.
 On 18 April, Olivares retained the crown by outpointing over Castillo.
 However, a rematch between the two fighters took place on 16 October.
 Castillo cut Olivares in round one, and when it was determined that Olivares could not continue in Round 14, Castillo was declared winner by a technical knockout, winning the world bantamweight championship.
 After one non-title win, Castillo met Olivares for a third time on 3 April 1971, when Olivares recovered the crown by outpointing Castillo despite suffering an early knockdown.